AI Can Learn Scientific Taste: AI Can Learn Scientific Judgement

 \paragraph{Temporal generalization to future preferences.} Training with RLCF substantially improves prediction of future paper preferences.
-On papers published in 2025, gains are consistent across most backbones and fields, reaching up to +55.1 points in average accuracy (Table~\ref{tab:exp_ood_year}).
+On papers published in 2025, Qwen3-4B improves from 68.1 to 82.1 average accuracy, while Qwen3-30B-A3B improves from 71.6 to 87.0 (Table~\ref{tab:exp_ood_year}).
+Gains are consistent across most base models and fields.
 These results suggest that citation data captures stable signals of community values that generalize beyond the training period.

-\paragraph{Generalization to unseen fields.} \judge generalizes effectively to unseen fields, showing that scientific judgement learned from CS papers transfers beyond the training field distribution.
-Although trained only on CS data, it consistently improves impact prediction on Math, Physics, and Other disciplines, with substantial gains across all backbones (Table~\ref{tab:exp_ood_domain}).
+\paragraph{Generalization to unseen fields.} To evaluate cross-field generalization, we train separate \judge variants exclusively on CS papers.
+Both Qwen3 variants improve over their base models in every unseen field, with overall average accuracy rising from 58.1 to 68.9 for Qwen3-4B and from 69.7 to 76.4 for Qwen3-30B (Table~\ref{tab:exp_ood_domain}).
 This cross-field transfer is notable because different disciplines vary substantially in knowledge, style, and data distribution, yet still exhibit shared patterns of scientific value that can be learned and transferred.
-These results suggest that RLCF helps models acquire more generalizable scientific judgement rather than merely fitting field-specific signals.
+These results suggest that RLCF helps models acquire generalizable scientific judgement rather than merely fitting field-specific signals.

-\paragraph{Generalization to peer-review preference.} \judge also substantially improves agreement with peer-review preferences.
-On ICLR paper pairs, accuracy increases consistently across all backbones, with gains of up to +72.0 points (Table~\ref{tab:exp_ood_iclr}).
-This cross-metric transfer indicates that citation-trained models capture community preference patterns that extend beyond the specific feedback signal used during training.
+\paragraph{Generalization across community metrics.} \judge also improves when the target metric changes from citations to other community metrics.
+On ICLR review-score pairs, Qwen3-4B improves by 14.1 percentage points to 79.4\% accuracy, while Qwen3-30B improves by 11.8 points to 88.5\%.
+On Altmetric attention-score pairs, Qwen3-4B improves by 12.2 percentage points to 82.6\% accuracy, while Qwen3-30B improves by 8.2 points to 86.3\% (Table~\ref{tab:exp_ood_iclr}).
+These results indicate that citation-trained judgement transfers to related but distinct community metrics.
+Appendix~\ref{sec:app_metric_tests} defines both metrics and details the test-set construction.

+\paragraph{Judgement gains persist under author, institution, and topic controls.} On the 541-pair author and institution control set and the 245-pair embedding-based topic-control set, both Qwen3 model sizes improve consistently, with gains ranging from 8.3 to 11.8 percentage points (Fig.~\ref{fig:controlled_comparisons}).
+These results reduce simple explanations based solely on author, institutional, temporal, or broad topical cues.
+Appendix~\ref{sec:app_controlled_tests} describes the external resources and matching procedures used for both controls.

 We additionally verify that training preserves general-purpose capabilities (Appendix~\ref{sec:app_general}).
 Given this generalizability, we next ask whether \judge can serve as a reward signal for improving scientific ideation.